the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-robust.md

 ```

 You can catch these errors in your workflow, and deal with them in the same way as you deal with unmet assumptions: redirect, report, or abort.
-Redirecting from an error has a technical term: "exception handling".
+Redirecting from an error has a technical term: '**exception handling**'.
 In this case, you expect a certain error to be raised, but instead of stopping your program, you change its course.
 In many programming languages, this is done in a `try... except` or `try... catch` block: